kevinharvey/the-questionator/README.md

-the-questionator
+The Questionator
 ================

-The Questionator | A sample Meteor app for submitting and voting on questions.
+A sample Meteor app for submitting and voting on questions.